Ministry of Cooperatives, Labour, and Social Welfare

 The Ministry of Cooperatives, Labour, and Social Welfare (وزارت تعاون، کار و رفاه اجتماعی) is an Iranian government body responsible for the oversight of Cooperative business, regulation and implementation of policies applicable to labour and social affairs.
 It also oversees the Social Security (social welfare) of Iran.
 The social security (social welfare) program was formed on 3 August 2011 to insure the well-being of the people in Iran.

 This Ministry was formed in 2011 by merging the Ministry of Cooperatives, Ministry of Labour and Ministry of Social Welfare.
 Merging of Ministries lowers the number of employments positions.

 In the country, the activities of Minister of C.L.S. are focused on the regulation of labor laws, well-being of the workforce and stopping the brain drain.
 The Ministry of C.L.S. manages the entrepreneurship in Iran.
 It manages the annual entrepreneurs festival.
 In the festival, prizes are donated to the winners of The National Festival of Entrepreneurs in Iran.

+Program

+In July 2023 the ministry began an work departmental relations in Qatar.

+It offers credit/loans for working at home jobs.

+It administrates Iranian skilled labor recruitment out of the country in other states such as Qatar, Oman, Armenia, and Iraq.

+It runs a database system of the unemployed people identities, including sorting by sex, skill or of specific location.

+Job finding search engine

+In July 2023 it created a job search website for job seekers and employers it has classified ad, and a resume making, and sending system.